 - Main article: Andal invasion

-Roughly between two thousand to four thousand years before Aegon's Conquest, the Andals crossed the narrow sea and began their invasion of Westeros, ending the Pact.
+Thousands of years after the Long Night,[N 1] the Andals crossed the narrow sea and began their invasion of Westeros.
 For several hundred years the First Men and the Andals warred, fighting for control of the continent.
 Eventually, the Andals conquered or married into the kingdoms in the southern half of the continent, while the First Men Kings of Winter stopped all Andal incursions through the Neck at Moat Cailin.

 While much of their culture was lost over the millennia, the people of the north retained the spirit of the First Men and many carry the blood of the First Men in their veins, including those of House Stark.
 South of the Neck there are people that still proudly claim the blood of the First Men, such as the Blackwoods and Brackens, the Daynes, the Redforts, the Royces, the Westerlings, and the people of Crackclaw Point.
 Lord Yohn Royce possesses a suit of bronze, rune-covered armor dating back thousands of years.
 The Vale mountain clans of the Mountains of the Moon are descendants of the First Men.